PGPHarvard/FAQ/README.md

 # GET Conference
 This year the GET Conference will be held in Vienna, Austria on September 17-19, 2015, and will be the first GET Global Conference.
 Please check out the website here: http://www.getconference.org

 The GETConference and GETLabs you are familiar with will return to Boston in 2016.
-Please keep your eye out for annoucements through the PGP blog and our newsletter.
+Please keep your eye out for annoucements through the PGP blog http://blog.personalgenomes.org and our periodic newsletters.

 ## Project info (general)